decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 ## Solution Space Exploration

 To be able to modify the features necessary in each world, we are developing a Realms Plugin which contains Realms Modifiers.
-Each of this modifiers will have the responsibility to alter DCL functionality by checking if we are entering a user-generated realm or a DAO realm.
+Each of these modifiers will have the responsibility to alter DCL functionality by checking if we are entering a developer-generated realm or a DAO realm.

 ## Specification